nigrosimone/ng-http-caching/README.md

 ### getKey (function - default see NgHttpCachingService.getKey());
-This function return the unique key for store the response into the cache.
+This function return the unique key (`string`) for store the response into the cache.
 If the result is `undefined`, the normal behaviour is provided.
 Example of customization: